TargetProcess/taucharts-docs/basic/scatterplot.md

-For creating scatterplot chart you can use
+For creating scatterplot chart you can use the following script:

 ```javascript
 var chart = new tauChart.Chart({